If you're using the usual household refrigerator, it might be too cold for the BSF grubs. To save the larvae alive, people put them in a wine fridge.

 If you keep the larvae in a cool dark dry place, these guys will hang in there for 8-12 weeks.
 Some folks have even seen them alive & wiggly for 6-8 months after waking them up from their dormancy.

 Storing Live Black Soldier Fly Larvae

 Storing the larvae is very easy and straightforward.

 Alternatively, you can try a soda can.
 Put some straw in for aeration stuff and drop the larvae in.
-Then stuck the can in the fridge.
+Then put the can in the fridge.

 And that's pretty much all there is to it!